Arizona Weapons Charges – What is considered a weapon in Arizona?

 Arizona Weapons Charges Defense Attorney

-At the Naegle Law Firm, we know the complexities of Arizona state law and federal laws regarding the possession of weapons.
+At Naegle & Crider Criminal Defense Attorneys, we know the complexities of Arizona state law and federal laws regarding the possession of weapons.
 We are available to defend you against any gun or Arizona weapons charge, including:

 - Unlawful Discharge of a Firearm